cBioPortal/cbioportal/docs/web-API-and-Clients.md

 #### CGDSR (deprecated)

-The CGDS-R package connected an older version of our web API (`webservice.do`).
-We no longers support this `webservice.do` API and recommend people switch to using our new API (`cbioportal.org/api`).
-We recommend migrating to one of the other R clients instead.
+The CGDS-R package connected to an older version of our web API (`webservice.do`).
+We no longer support this API and recommend people switch to our new API (`cbioportal.org/api`) by migrating to one of the other R clients instead.

 ### Python client